MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Sigil/The Wards/The Hive Ward.md

 ![[02-01 Grease Pit.png]]
 # Fell's Tattoos
 You met [[Fell]] here, as it is his establishment.
-He welcomed [[Uthal]] back, as he had done many of his tattoos in the past.
+He welcomed [[Turn of Fortunes Wheel/Public/Characters/Player Characters/Uthal]] back, as he had done many of his tattoos in the past.
 He can offer his services to people for gold.
 ## Services
 - 10gp:
     - Grants access to the Fell's Tattoo feat